Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: No, that will not.
 You need to heal yourself.
 You've already had the damage, scar tissue.

 Q: Well, I, well, I don't know.
-I feel a lot, and I recreated a lot of new neurons.
+I healed a lot, and I recreated a lot of new neurons.

 A: Yeah.

-Q: And I lost the ones that I took.
+Q: And I lost the ones that I made.

 A: No, you just have them blocked.
 You still have the, you probably still have the trans fatty acids blocking your brain.